Freddychu222/Pandemic/index.md

     caption: Cumulative deaths in the county of Los Angeles since the start of COVID-19
   image_2:
     image: "/uploads/london_death.jpg"
-    caption: Cumulative deaths in the city of London on 4 separate epidemics of the Black Plague
+    caption: Cumulative deaths in the city of London on 4 separate epidemics of the Black Death

 - template: media-content
   block: media-2